AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Right\>
  (D9 / ST only) Right mouse button when trackball in mouse mode.

  ---
 ## \<Select If\>
  Selects all fixtures which have intensity above zero.
+See [Select If](../controlling-fixtures.md/#selecting-fixtures-which-are-in-a-playback).

  ---
 ## \<Set\>